VenkataPrasad97/Big-data2.0/Python Mega assignment.md

 Tuple is created by placing the values inside the () and seperate elements by comma (,).

 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.
+Can't modify the contents of the tuple, because tuple is immutable.
+We can reassign the entire tuple again or we can add (extend)our name by declaring it in another tuple and add it using '+' operator.

 Q43.
 Can two tuple be appended.
 If yes, write a code for it.
 If not, why?
+Yes, two tuples can be appended.
+Code:
+a=('a','b','c')
+b=(1,2,3)
+print(a+b)

 Q44.
 Take a tuple as an input and print the count of elements in it.
+Code:
+a=tuple(input().split())
+len(a)

 Q45.
 What are sets in Python?
+Sets are used to store multiple items in a single variable.
+A set is a collection which is unordered, unchangeable (but can remove items and add new items), unindexed, and do not allow duplicate values.

 Q46.
 How can you create a set?